lizard-demon/bhopblox/README.md

 - **Exit Button**: Click the "◀ EXIT" button in the top-right corner of the canvas frame
 - **Automatic Return**: Seamlessly returns to the block interface with proper cleanup and atmospheric effects
 - **Engine Reset**: Automatically resets the voxel engine for next world selection to prevent issues
-- **Clean Transitions**: Smooth transitions between engine mode and CRT interface with audio feedback
+- **Block Transitions**: Smooth transitions between engine mode and block interface with audio feedback

 #### Debug Controls
 - **Force Engine Reload**: Press 'R' key while in engine mode to force reload the WebAssembly voxel engine if needed